armbrustlab/armbrustlab.github.io/_people/coesel.md

 coesel at uw.edu

 ## Research Interests
-I explore the molecular rhythms of open ocean plankton using environmental metatranscriptomics.
-My research investigates how planktonic communities coordinate physiological and metabolic processes with diel light cycles and across environmental gradients, providing insight into the temporal and spatial organization of marine ecosystems.
+I study the molecular dynamics of open-ocean plankton using environmental metatranscriptomics.
+My research examines how plankton communities regulate physiological and metabolic processes in response to diel light cycles and environmental gradients, revealing patterns in the temporal and spatial organization of marine ecosystems.

 ## Education
 * 2008 - Ph.D. in Molecular Biology, University of Algarve (Portugal).
 Thesis title: Regulation of the carotenoid biosynthetic pathway in the green microalga Dunaliella salina and the diatom Phaeodactylum tricornutum.
 [DOI: 10.13140/RG.2.1.4111.7049](http://dx.doi.org/10.13140/RG.2.1.4111.7049)
 * 1999 - B.Sc. in Biotechnology, Noordelijke Hogeschool Leeuwarden (Netherlands).

 ## Positions Held
+* Senior research scientist, School of Oceanography, University of Washington (USA), 2025-Present
-* Research scientist, School of Oceanography, University of Washington (USA), 2016-Present
+* Research scientist, School of Oceanography, University of Washington (USA), 2016-2025
 * Postdoctoral research fellow, Institute for Systems Biology (USA), 2015-2016
 * Postdoctoral research fellow, Institute for Systems Biology (USA), 2008
 * Graduate research assistant, Stazione Zoologica ‘Anton Dohrn’ (Italy), 2004-2008